-As concerts across the world are cancelled and artists face strict social distancing and self-isolation measures, many are taking to the web to share their music-making with us.
-From live social media streams to archive concert recordings, here are a few ways to watch fantastic piano performances online.
+With concerts cancelled across the world and artists facing strict social distancing measures, many are taking to the web to share their music-making.
+From live social media streams to archive concert recordings, here are some of the highlights for you to enjoy:

 - Igor Levit is broadcasting ‘house concerts’ every evening at 7pm CET (6pm GMT) on Twitter.
 The pianist tweeted on 19 March: ‘I have probably never felt the actual life saving meaning of music and sound before – not in this existential dimension of today.
 Thank you for allowing me to share this with you.
 This is what keeps my inner light burning these days.’

 - Angela Hewitt has been posting daily videos on Facebook since 21 March, offering followers the opportunity to see her hands close up in repertoire ranging from Bach to Ravel.
 She told IP: ‘Music sustains us, and gives us an important outlet for our feelings.
 And if it brings a smile to the face or a laugh, then so much the better!’

 - Boris Giltburg is streaming live lunchtime recitals from his home every Monday and Wednesday at 1pm CET (12pm GMT) on Twitter and Facebook.
 He’ll also be giving recitals on the Fridays when he isn’t adding a new Beethoven sonata to his ‘Beethoven 32’ project: a year-long quest to learn and film all of Beethoven’s piano sonatas in celebration of the composer’s 250th anniversary.

 - Lise de la Salle is running ‘Confinement Live’ events every Tuesday and Saturday at 7pm CET (6pm GMT) via her Facebook page.
 Audience members are invited to send in questions which De la Salle will answer during the live sessions.